awsdocs/aws-greengrass-developer-guide/doc_source/IoT-SDK.md

       >>> print ssl.OPENSSL_VERSION
       ```

       The OpenSSL version should be at least 1\.0\.1\.
-If the version is less than 1\.0\.1, then the update failed – check the Python version value used in the prior `pyenv install` and `pyenv global` commands and try again\.
+If the version is less than 1\.0\.1, then the update failed\.
+Check the Python version value used in the pyenv install and pyenv global commands and try again\.

    1. Run the following command to exit the Python shell: